-5.B.9 For Emission Point AA-016, the permittee shall continuously monitor any parameters specified in the permittee's approved petition to the EPA.
+5.B.14 For Emission Point AA-016, the permittee shall continuously monitor any parameters specified in the permittee's approved petition to the EPA, in order to comply with the operating limitations in Table 2 and as specified in Table 5 of 40 CFR 63 Subpart YYYY.

-(Ref.: 40 CFR 63.6125(b), 63.6140(a), and Table 5, Subpart YYYY)
+(Ref.: 40 CFR 63.6125(a) and (b), 63.6140(a), and Table 5, Subpart YYYY)

-5.B.10 For Emission Point AA-016, the permittee shall demonstrate initial compliance with the emission and operating limitation by demonstrating that the average formaldehyde concentration meets the emission limitations specified in Condition 3.B.18.
+5.B.15 For Emission Point AA-016, the permittee shall demonstrate initial compliance with the emission and operating limitation by demonstrating that the average formaldehyde concentration meets the emission limitations specified in Condition 3.B.16.